-How often have you heard, “When you get the survey, be sure to give me a 10.”?
+How often have you heard comments that tell you a company is doing Voice of the Customer (VOC) research?
+For example, “When you get the survey, be sure to give me a 10.”?
 Or, “If there is anything that would prevent you from giving me a 10, please tell me and I will fix it.”?

 At the highest level, customers intend to continue to do business with your company AND they are willing to recommend your company when asked.